 Hear straight from our own past and current master students how they experienced the Master’s track Development and Health Psychology:

-Similar questions can be asked for binge drinking, problematic use of drugs, and activities that started out as innocent fun, such as gaming, but that have become addictive.
+Almost all children hate smoking, yet about a quarter of young adults take up smoking.
+What changed in-between childhood and adulthood and what can we do to prevent this behaviour?
+Similar questions can be asked for problematic use of drugs, or unprotected sex.
 Further, overweight and obesity, even in young children, is one of the most important health problems in the western world with an enormous socio-economic impact.
 What can we do about that?

 |Degree programme||MSc Psychologie|

 |Language of instruction||English|